Classical Verification of Quantum Computations in Linear Time: Analysis of Collective Phase Test ( )

-\begin{thm} Assume Setup \ref{setup:4}.
-Suppose a normalized purified joint state $\ket{\varphi}$ is in $\epsilon_0$-semi-honest form.
+Now we give the following theorem, which says the ability of passing $\fCoPhTest$ implies approximate invariance of the initial state under $\cR_2$. \begin{thm} Suppose a sub-normalized purified joint state $\ket{\varphi}$ is in Setup \ref{setup:4} and is in $\epsilon_0$-basis-honest form.
 Suppose $\fAdv$ is an efficient adversary that could make the client output $\fpass$ in the collective phase test with probability $\geq 1-\epsilon_1$ from initial state $\ket{\varphi}$.
 Then there is